-Study system - Sunflowers are a dominant floral resource for bees across the plains of North America and the primary food resource for at least 31 species of bee (Hurd et al. 1980).
-The prairie sunflower, Helianthus petiolaris, is especially abundant in sandy disturbed soils found throughout urban and rural environments (Heiser Jr. 1947, Hurd et al. 1980).
-Along roadsides on the plains of Colorado, densities can be as high as four plants per meter (Ntransects = 32, mean ± SE = 22 ± 8.96 plants/ 50 m, Schwantes, unpub. data).
+Study system Sunflowers (Helianthus spp, Asteraceae) are a dominant floral resource across the plains of North America and the primary food resource for at least 31 species of bee (Hurd et al. 1980).
+The prairie sunflower, Helianthus petiolaris (Nuttall), is especially abundant in sandy disturbed soils found throughout urban and rural environments (Heiser Jr. 1947, Hurd et al. 1980) and along roadsides on the plains of Colorado, densities can be as high as four plants per meter (Ntransects = 32, mean ± SE = 22 ± 8.96 plants/ 50 m, Schwantes, unpub. data).
 Each plant has multiple flowers borne on a highly branched stem.
-The flowers are used by foraging bees and other floral nectar and pollen consumers, and provide hunting platforms for ambush predators.
+The flowers are used primarily by foraging bees and other insects that consume floral nectar or pollen.

-The predatory ambush bug, P.hymata americana, and the nectarivorous soldier beetle, C.hauliognathus basilis, occupy sunflowers at high densities in August and September respectively (Ntransects = 32, mean ± SE = 0.08 ± 0.03 ambush bugs/flower, mean ± SE = 0.45 ± 0.06 beetles/flower; Schwantes, unpub. data).
-Ambush bugs are common, easily manipulated, cryptic predators Hunting ambush bugs capable of capturing prey many times their size, including bees (Balduf 1943, Mason 1977, Elliott and Elliott 1994).
-Hunting ambush bugs preferentially occupy yellow flowers (Greco and Kevan 1994).
-Colorado soldier beetles occupy floral territories for extended periods of time and physically harass both con- and heterospecific floral visitors with their legs and mandibles to maintain their territories (Rausher and Fowler 1979, Hurd et al. 1980).
-These beetles are brightly colored black and red to the human eye and their constant motion on flower heads makes them quite apparent (Figure 1).
-Based on field observations of these sunflowers, the most common bee visitors would likely be from three genera: Melissodes, Andrena, and Megachile.
-Each of these three genera of solitary bee has at least one abundant species of sunflower specialist that could occur at our experimental site (Hurd et al. 1980, Scott et al. 2011).
+In addition to bees, the flowers of H. petiolaris in Colorado are also frequently occupied by the Colorado soldier beetle, Chauliognathus basalis LeConte, (Cantharidae) and the jagged ambush bug, Phymata americana Laporte (Phymatidae), both of which can be easily observed on the discs of flowers (Figure 1a-b).
+Ambush bugs are common, occurring on roughly 40% of flowering plants in August and September, with an average density of 0.08 ± 0.03 ambush bugs per flower head (Ntransects = 32).
+They are cryptic predators, preferentially occupying yellow flowers (Greco and Kevan 1994) to match their bright yellow color, where they are capable of capturing prey many times their own size, including bees (as in Balduf 1943, Mason 1977, Elliott and Elliott 1994, see Supplementary Video 1).
+Colorado soldier beetles occur with even higher densities, with nearly half of all flowers having at least one beetle (0.45 ± 0.06 beetles/flower, Appendix I).
+Male soldier beetles occupy floral territories for extended periods of time and physically harass both conspecific- and heterospecific floral visitors with their legs and mandibles (Rausher and Fowler 1979, Hurd et al. 1980, see Supplementary Video 2).
+In contrast to the cryptic ambush bugs, they are orange and black and their constant motion on flower heads makes them conspicuous.
+Based on field observations of sunflowers, the most common bee visitors are bees from the genera Melissodes, Andrena, and Megachile and each of these three genera of solitary bee has at least one abundant species of sunflower specialist that could occur at our experimental site (Hurd et al. 1980, Scott et al. 2011).

-Common Garden - Helianthus petiolaris plants were grown from seeds collected from 32 sites across eastern Colorado during September of 2013.
+Common Garden We conducted the experiment and all observations in a common garden of Helianthus petiolaris plants at the University of Colorado’s 30th street greenhouse (Boulder, Colorado, USA).
+Plants were grown from seeds collected from wild plants growing in 32 sites across eastern Colorado during September of 2013.
 Seeds from all the sites were thoroughly mixed before storage to reduce any impacts of local phenotypes.
-In March of 2014, seeds were germinated in petri dishes, then planted into pots (10cm x 10cm) in groups of five seedlings and moved into a greenhouse.
-In May, sunflowers were transplanted into two outdoor flowerbeds at the University of Colorado’s 30th street greenhouse (Boulder, Colorado, USA).
-Flowerbed one received 25 plants and flowerbed two received 35 plants.
-Sunflowers were planted 60 cm apart and watered regularly throughout the summer.
-The flowers were in bloom for two weeks before the trials were conducted and continued to bloom several weeks after the trials ended.
+In March of 2014, seeds were germinated in petri dishes and then planted in groups of five seedlings into 10cm x 10cm pots in the greenhouse.
+In May, individual sunflowers were transplanted into two different sized outdoor flowerbeds: one received 25 plants and the other received 35 plants.
+Within flowerbeds, sunflowers were planted 60 cm apart to mimic natural plant densities and watered regularly throughout the summer.
+Plants were in bloom for two weeks before the trials were conducted and continued to bloom several weeks after the trials ended.
 Before the experiments took place, neither the competitor nor the predator was observed in either patch.